 Monika drove Chris and Richard, followed by the two girls.
 They were heading into Mitte.
 Monika said that there was a bar that was only open on Fridays and was a good place to hang out.

 Monika led the way through the arched front house, which opened into a large court, or Hof.
-It was full of people, dancing to a DJ playing mid-tempo Techno.
-Some coloured lights were strung up, in a rather half-arsed way, but it didn’t matter to Richard.
+It was full of people dancing to a DJ playing mid-tempo Techno.
+Some coloured lights were strung up, in a rather half-assed way, but it didn’t matter to Richard.
 Chris put his arm around him and they shouted a few sentences in each other’s ears, fighting the volume of the beat.

 The bar was another improvised wooden counter in an adjoining low building, half-derelict, half the windows broken.